clearlinux/clear-linux-documentation/source/get-started/cloud-install/qingcloud.rst

       Download SSH Key

 #.
 After ensuring that the SSH key has been properly downloaded and saved,
    check the basic information of the virtual host.
-After confirming that it is correct, click the :guilabel:`创建` (Create) button.
+After confirming that they are correct, click the :guilabel:`创建` (Create) button.

    .. figure:: /_figures/qingcloud/QingCloud-8.png
       :scale: 50 %